4 Types of Joints in Concrete Construction

 Conclusion

-Specifying, locating and installing appropriate structural movement joints delivers concrete longevity and averts extensive repairs down the road.
+Specifying, locating, and installing appropriate structural movement joints delivers concrete longevity and averts extensive repairs down the road.

-What may seem like subtle upfront considerations carrying short term costs and construction involvement can prevent massively expensive maintenance, tear out projects or safety issues associated with uncontrolled concrete cracking years later.
+What may seem like subtle upfront considerations carrying short-term costs and construction involvement can prevent massively expensive maintenance, tear-out projects, or safety issues associated with uncontrolled concrete cracking years later.

-Work closely with structural engineers and reputable contractors to get durable, low maintenance concrete joints right from day one.
+Work closely with structural engineers and reputable contractors to get durable, low-maintenance concrete joints right from day one.
 The value earned over decades of service makes that involvement well worth it.

 Similar Posts